Dry Itchy Scalp Treatment & Remedies | 4C Natural Black Hair

-If the natural moisture balance of the scalp is disturbed, it can lead to dry, itchy scalp.
+If the Ph balance of natural hair and scalp is disturbed, it can lead to dry, itchy scalp.
 When the natural moisture of the scalp is lost, the skin barrier can become permeable.
 This allows harmful substances to penetrate the skin and cause micro-inflammation of the scalp.
 Micro-inflammation can cause various symptoms such as itching, redness, or distension.

 Internal influences that can lead to dry and itchy scalp are: